 The table of content, abbreviated as TOC, is an inescapable part of all PowerPoint presentations.
 It helps the audience to get an overview of what to expect from the presentation.
 It is generally the first slide of the PowerPoint presentation.

-Typically, the table of contents PowerPoint template contains the main business topics covered in the presentation with their page number.
-The PowerPoint table of contents template helps in dividing the topics in the presentation into various sections.
+Typically, the PowerPoint table of contents contains the main business topics covered in the presentation with their page number.
+The table of contents in powerpoint helps divide the topics in the presentation into various sections.
 It helps in revisiting the desired sections of the Presentation effortlessly.

-How To Create A Table Of Contents With Page Numbers In Powerpoint?
+How To Create A Table Of Contents Template With Page Numbers?

-Follow these easy steps to create your table of contents template in the PowerPoint:
+Follow these easy steps to create your table of contents presentation:

 - Add a blank slide while beginning your PowerPoint presentation.
 Write the headline as "Table Of Content".

-- Type the title of each slide in the table of content slide.
+- Type the title of each slide in the table of content slides.

 - To quickly copy the titles, turn on the Outline View tab from the View tab.

 - After turning on the Outline View tab, a thumbnail pane will appear on the left side.

 - Select the title and then copy it.